-Note: Returning members may continue to expend from their 2017-18 allocation until January 14, 2018.
-On January 14, 2018 the regular session allocation, as referenced in House Rule 15.25, becomes available.
+Note: Returning members may continue to expend from their 2019-20 allocation until January 1, 2021.
+On January 1, 2021 the new regular session allocation, as referenced in House Rule 15.25, becomes available.
 There is no carry-over of unspent funds from one assembly to the next.
-New-ly elected members may incur obligations for the purpose of ordering services and supplies beginning December 8, 2018.
-New members' staff can begin work on January 2, 2018.
-Funds for these expenses will be available starting January 14, 2018.
+Newly elected members may incur obligations for the purpose of ordering services and supplies beginning December 8, 2020.
+New members' staff can begin work on January 4, 2021.